kadamwhite/talks/2018/wceu/notes.md

 I want to share some best practices we can use to evaluate and improve our processes; think of it as a style guide for everything that isn't code.

 I don't have all the answers, and different teams require different processes. but we'll focus today on two important, complementary things: how we ramp up on a project, whether we're onboarding ourselves or helping our colleagues join the team; and how we improve communication within our teams to facilitate code review, task switching and handoff.

+---
+JOE NOTES:

+We would when necessary put in a specific heading for "reviewer notes," e.g. "to test this functionality you'll need to run NPM; here's a weird gotcha to be aware of when testing; this thing's broken but out of scope so that was intentionally left unfinished"
+This made it easier for a reviewer to jump in vs a PR where there's no description, you pull it down, it's broken and you give up (when you could have taken one small step and had it work)

+REALLY GOOD JOE QUOTES

+"It's not rocket science that the best way to communicate with people on your team is to communicate

+"How do you let people know what they need to know?
+Well, you write it down!

+"Write it down as close to the thing they're going to interact with as possible.

+"Oftentimes we would write architectural notes, what the challenges are and how we were going to approach it, as a text file that's a part of that project, that would then also get committed and it almost becomes a readme for that functionality.